The Adventures of Jinbao: Release

 The film was originally released in mainland China and Hong Kong on August 10, 2012, in both 2D and 3D.

 The film was brought over to the US for an English language release in 2016, the English dub for the film was produced at Bang Zoom!
 Entertainment and features a few celebrity voices such as Rob Schneider, Haylie Duff, and Norm MacDonald.
 The English dub was released on DVD by Lionsgate Home Entertainment on August 2, 2016.

 There were a few changes done to the film for its American release, such as Jinbao's name being changed to Patrick.
-A song exclusive to the film's English dub called Miracle was included in the end credits, this same song was previously used in the American release of The Giant King and was later used again in the American release for Air Bound.
+A song exclusive to the film's English dub called "Miracle" was included in the end credits, this same song was previously used in the American release of The Giant King and was later used again in the American release for Air Bound.

+Production

+The project was announced as early as 2009 as an animated spin-off adaptation of Little Big Soldier.
+Jackie Chan granted Huanxu Culture Media a license to use his character in the film.

+According to the producers, the film represents an investment of 150 million yuan and was produced in cooperation with the British channel Propeller TV for international distribution.

+The studio also highlighted the use of motion capture and advanced three-dimensional rendering techniques for character animation.

+Music

+The film's main theme is Beautiful Kingdom (美丽国), composed, arranged, and performed by Liu Jia, with lyrics by Wang Yunyun.

 Reception

-The film received negative reviews from critics and audiences.
+The film received an unfavorable critical reception.
+On the Chinese website Douban, it has a rating of approximately 2.5/10 based on several hundred user ratings.